ZoeLiao/zoeliao.github.io/K8s/CKAD/10_multi-container_pod.md

 # Multi-container Pod

-- Have multi-cotainers in a pod.
-- Share the same lifecycle, network and storage
+- Definition: Have multi-cotainers in a pod, they share the same lifecycle, network and storage.
 - pod.yaml:
     ```yaml
     apiVersion: v1